Not just a latrine

 “When we ran out of water in the water tanks, we had to fetch water from the borehole behind the bush for use in the delivery room and maternity ward.
 It was difficult, especially during the night.”
 The midwife explains, “However, we now expect more women will be coming back to deliver their babies.”

 In December 2021, with funding from the Government of Japan, UNICEF constructed WASH facilities at Bigodi.
-These include; a solar-powered water supply system, four-stance drainable latrine and a bathing shelter for women, four-stance drainable latrine for men, five tap stands serving the health facility and neighboring communities, a clothes drying line, and an incinerator.
+These include; a solar-powered water supply system, four-stance drainable latrine and a bathing shelter for women, four-stance drainable latrine for men, five tap stands serving the health facility and neighbouring communities, a clothes drying line, and an incinerator.

 Janet anticipates that even more women will visit the health centre when they hear about the facility improvements, in spite of a few cultural challenges.